sithmel/async-deco/README.md

 Retry
 -----
-If a function fails it retry it again
+If a function fails, it retry running it again
 ```js
 var retryDecorator = require('async-deco/callback/retry');